 Levy Notice

-What to do when you get a levy notice.
+What do you do when you get a notice of levy?

 Have you received a levy notice from the IRS?
 This will most likely be called a Notice of Intent to Levy.
 This document simply suggests that the government is going to pursue your bank accounts, wages, and assets as a means of collecting tax debt from you.
 Chances are you have been behind on payments or have no filed tax returns in quite some time, and the IRS is now seeking reimbursement in whatever way possible.